 What’s a Triathlon?
 The Basics

-By definition, a triathlon is a multisport race which incorporates three continuous and sequential endurance races.
+By definition, a triathlon is a multisport race that incorporates three continuous and sequential endurance races.
 The word ‘triathlon’ has a Greek origin – treis or τρεῖς (three) and athlos or ἆθλος (competition).

 Variations of the sport exist, but the most common form includes swimming, cycling, and running over various distances.
 A transition area is set up where the triathletes change gear for different sections of the race – this is where the switches from swimming to cycling to running occur.
 These areas are used to store sports apparel, bicycles, and any other accessories required for the next stage of the race.
 The transition from swimming to cycling is referred to as ‘T1’ and the transition from cycling to running is referred to as ‘T2’.